 The new Clare County Library, designed by Keith Williams Architects in Ennis, County Clare was granted planning consent in February 2018.

 The new 2,300m2 project for client Clare County Council, has been conceived as a new cultural hub for the town and the region.
-It will abut the town’s existing Glór Theatre (2001) adding the new County Library and a small contemporary Art Gallery.
+It will abut the town’s existing Glór Theatre (2001) adding the new Clare County Library and a small contemporary Art Gallery.
 When complete the library, theatre and art gallery will be interlinked and the new main entrance will be formed from a full hight colonnaded portico to draw the eye to toward this new portal to the literary, visual and performing arts contained within.

 The form of the new building is in part defined by a 10m high sinuous pre-cast masonry wall which will provide the outer skin to the library and art gallery creating a new civic frontage for this new cultural building complex.
 Rooflights and sidelight glazed slots bring daylight into the heart of the plan, whilst “incident windows” connect the interior with the exterior and offer views to key points within Ennis.
 The administrative offices for the county library will sit above the double height main library space in a simple, rectangular form.

-Technical design is now largely finalised with a view to construction starting in Spring 2019.Clare County Library
+Technical design is now largely finalised and it is expected that construction of will commence in Autumn 2019.Clare County Library